Market Segmentation Trees: Methodology

-Assumptions \ref{asn:fog} and \ref{asn:gprop1} express that $f(n,r)$ can be asymptotically bounded by another function $g(n,r)$ which is continuous, monotonic non-decreasing, and convex in $n$.
-For example, if $f(n,r)$ denotes the training time of a linear regression response model on $n$ observations and $r$ parameters, then we may set $g(n,r) = nr^2 + r^3$ (the complexity of computing the closed-form Ordinary Least Squares estimate) which satisfies the functional properties of Assumptions \ref{asn:fog} and \ref{asn:gprop1}.
+As an example, note that Assumption \ref{asn:gprop1} would be satisfied for ordinary linear regression by setting $g(n) = n $ (the complexity is linear in $n$).
 Assumption \ref{asn:Nprop} may be interpreted as a weak assumption on the distribution of the contextual variables in the training set.
-The assumption expresses that, for every finite partitioning of the contextual variables dictated by different MSTs of depth $D$, the number of observations in each partition increases without bound as $n$ increases.
-Finally, Assumption \ref{asn:Nprop2} ensures that $g(n,r)$ is an asymptotically unbounded function of $n$.
-This property holds for any non-constant runtime function, including the function $g(n,r) = nr^2 + r^3$ specified above.
+The assumption expresses that, for any partitioning of the contextual variables dictated by different MSTs of depth $D$, the number of observations in each leaf increases without bound as the sample size $n$ increases. \begin{theorem} If Assumptions \ref{asn:gprop1} and \ref{asn:Nprop} hold, then the computational complexity of the MST's training algorithm may be expressed as $O\big(D\cdot m\cdot g(n)\big)$. \end{theorem}